Mattia Valoti: Verona

 On 15 July 2014, Valoti signed for Serie A club Verona in a temporary deal, with an option to buy.
 His permanent transfer was confirmed on 7 July 2015, after AlbinoLeffe had relegated from professional leagues.

 On 23 July 2015, Valoti joined Pescara on loan along with Pierluigi Cappelluzzo (loan) and Francesco Zampano (definitive).

 On 1 February 2016, Valoti signed for Livorno.

 SPAL

 On 6 July 2018, Valoti signed with SPAL on loan until 30 June 2019.
 On 1 July 2019, Valoti signed with SPAL.

 Monza

 On 12 July 2021, Valoti joined Serie B side Monza on a one-year loan with a conditional obligation to buy.
 He made his debut on 11 September, in a 1–1 league draw against his former club SPAL.
 Valoti's first goal for Monza came on 27 November, equalising against Ascoli in a 1–1 draw.
 Following Monza's Serie A promotion on 29 May 2022, Valoti's obligation for purchase clause was triggered.

+On 23 August 2023, Valoti was loaned to Pisa, with an option to buy.

+Cremonese

+On 3 February 2025, Valoti moved to Cremonese in Serie B.